JC-Delmas/HomopolyDetector/README.md

 ## **Introduction**

 This script is used to extract copy number variations (CNVs) from BAM files and classify them according to their type using annotation files in BED and VCF formats.
+This code was developed as a specific solution for CHU de Nîmes and may require adjustments to work in other environments.

-Prerequisites
+## **Prerequisites**

 This script requires the following Python libraries :